Daniel-KM/Omeka-S-module-Thesaurus/README.md

 or a filing plan (_plan de classement_):

 - the skos ontology is included;
+- the concepts are a specific resource, like the items or the item sets, so the arborescence is stored in database and not rebuilt from the values;
 - two resource templates are included to set the thesaurus scheme and each concept to allow to build the thesaurus as a list of items;
 - an admin view to manage the tree structure;